kcartlidge/mfw-books-db/README.md

 - Book management website (deliberately simple and fast)
     - Maintains your collection in a readable/editable JSON format
+    - Auto-backups with one file per day that has changes
 - Automatic import from a text file of ISBNs
     - Fetches book metadata from Google Books
     - Skips ISBNs already successfully fetched previously